g33k5p34k/Birdstrikes/README.md

 Predictor variable repository for: Disentangling the biotic and abiotic drivers of bird–building collisions in a tropical Asian city with ecological niche modeling (Tan and Freymueller et al, 2024)

 Now published in Conservation Biology: https://doi.org/10.1111/cobi.14255

+If you use any of these datasets, please cite the above paper accordingly.